kx7-kyou/Pyphy_hand_sync_lamp/README.md

-used Thonny to inject code into esp32 device.
+Used Thonny to inject code into esp32 device.

 MicroPython and ssd1306 lib needed